rails/rails/guides/source/active_support_core_extensions.md

 "highrise_production.companies".classify # => "Company"
 ```

-Note that +classify+ returns a class name as a string.
-You can get the actual class object invoking +constantize+ on it, explained next.
+Note that `classify` returns a class name as a string.
+You can get the actual class object invoking `constantize` on it, explained next.

-NOTE: Defined in +active_support/core_ext/string/inflections.rb+.
+NOTE: Defined in `active_support/core_ext/string/inflections.rb`.

-#### +constantize+
+#### `constantize`

-The method +constantize+ resolves the constant reference expression in its receiver:
+The method `constantize` resolves the constant reference expression in its receiver:

 ```ruby
 "Fixnum".constantize # => Fixnum